-Doctor Allama Muhammad Iqbal (RA) – Thinker of Islam and Poet of the East
+*Dr. Allama Muhammad Iqbal (RA) – Thinker of Islam and Poet of the East*

 He received his early education in Sialkot.
 He obtained an MA in Philosophy from Government College Lahore.
 Later, he went to England and Germany for higher education.
 He obtained a doctorate in philosophy from Cambridge University and Munich University.
-This is why he is called "Doctor Muhammad Iqbal (RA)."
+This is why he is called "Dr. Muhammad Iqbal (RA)."

 Allama Iqbal (RA) was not only a great poet but also a philosopher, thinker, and reformer of the nation.
-The basic theme of his poetry is self, faith, action, and the awakening of the Muslim Ummah.
+The basic theme of his poetry is selfhood, faith, action, and the awakening of the Muslim Ummah.

 Allama Iqbal (RA) showed deep insight into the political future of Muslims.
 In 1930, at the Muslim League meeting in Allahabad, he presented the concept of a separate Muslim state, which later became the foundation of Pakistan.

 Iqbal's (RA) message was actually derived from the teachings of the Quran and Sunnah.
-He awakened the Muslims from the sleep of slavery and emphasized self, freedom, and action.
+He awakened the Muslims from the sleep of slavery and emphasized selfhood, freedom, and action.
 His famous poem still warms every heart:

 *Khudi ko kar buland itna ke har taqdeer se pehle*

 Allama Iqbal (RA) passed away on April 21, 1938, in Lahore.
-His shrine is located next to the Badshahi Mosque.
+His mausoleum is located next to the Badshahi Mosque.
 His death was a great loss for the Muslims of the subcontinent, but his thoughts are still alive and a source of guidance.

 Allama Iqbal (RA) was not just a poet but a thinker of the nation.
 His birthday reminds us that we must become a strong, self-respecting, and faith-filled nation by acting on his thoughts.

 Allama Iqbal's (RA) life, thought, and poetry are a beacon for the Muslim Ummah.
-He taught Muslims the lesson of self, faith, and action and reminded us that nations are built not only by claims but by character and hard work.
+He taught Muslims the lesson of selfhood, faith, and action and reminded us that nations are built not only by claims but by character and hard work.

 *From the pen of: Raziq Hussain, Aurangabad.*